ncatlab/nlab-content/pages/2/8/4/0/482/content.md

 The [[coequalizer]] of the kernel pair, if it exists, is supposed to be the "object of equivalence classes" of the internal [[equivalence relation]] $R$.
 In other words, it is the [[quotient object]] of $X$ in which [[generalized element]]s are identified if they are mapped by $f$ to equal values in $Y$.
 In a [[regular category]] (at least), this can be identified with a [[subobject]] of $Y$ called the [[image]] of $f$.

-If a pair of parallel morphisms is a kernel pair and has a coequalizer, then it is the coequalizer of its kernel pair.
+If a morphism has a kernel pair and is a coequalizer, then it is the coequalizer of its kernel pair.
 This is a special case of the correspondence of [[generalized kernels]] in enriched categories.

 See also: [[regular epimorphism]], [[regular category]], [[exact category]]